liyangau/flake-templates/README.md

 ### python

-This template gives me a shell with Python 3.12 along with certain libraries to my needs.
+This template gives you a shell with Python 3.12 along with certain libraries to my needs.

 ```bash
 nix flake init -t github:liyangau/flake-templates#python
 ```

+### docker

+This template is a starting point to built docker images for x86_64 and ARM64 linux systems.
+You can find more examples [here](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/docker/examples.nix) and the docs [here](https://ryantm.github.io/nixpkgs/builders/images/dockertools/).

 ## unfree App